greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_SERVER.html.md

 :   The new server version.

 OPTIONS \( \[ ADD \| SET \| DROP \] option \['value'\] \[, ... \] \)
 :   Change the server's options. `ADD`, `SET`, and `DROP` specify the action to perform.
-If no operation is explicitly specified, the default operation is `ADD`.
 Option names must be unique.
 Greenplum Database validates names and values using the server's foreign-data wrapper library.
+:   Use `ADD` to define an option that is not currently set.
+Use `SET` to change the value of an option that you previously defined.
+If you do not explicitly specify an action, the default operation is `ADD`.

 new\_owner
 :   Specifies the new owner of the foreign server.